Donato360/DjangularGeoWeatherTasks/README.md

 3. **Frontend (ng):** Built from a directory named todo_frontend, presumably containing its Dockerfile.
 Accessible via port 8080 on the host machine.

+Run `docker-compose build --no-cache` to build the Docker images, ensuring that no cache is used during the build process:

-By executing `docker-compose up` with this configuration file, all three services start together.
+By executing `docker-compose up -d` with this configuration file, all three services start together.
 The Django backend connects to the Postgres database, and the frontend can seamlessly communicate with the Django backend.

+After starting the services, initialize the database by executing the following commands:
+`docker exec -it dj bash`
+`python manage.py migrate`

 ## Contributions